MonashMath/SCI1022/Unix-CLI.md

 Indeed this tutorial itself has borrowed many ideas from the excellent material available on the literature.
 A (by no means comprehensive) list of further references is the following:

 - [Learn enough command-line to be dangerous](https://www.learnenough.com/command-line-tutorial/basics) tutorial by [Michael Hart](https://www.michaelhartl.com/)
-- [Conquering the Command-line](http://conqueringthecommandline.com/book) book by Mark Bates.
+- [Conquering the Command-line](http://conqueringthecommandline.com/book) book by Mark Bates
 - [The Unix Shell workshop](https://swcarpentry.github.io/shell-novice/) by  Software Carpentry
 - [Extra Unix Shell Material](https://carpentries-incubator.github.io/shell-extras/) by Software Carpentry
 - Chapter 20 (Unix intro) of ["Introduction to High Performance Scientific Computing"](http://pages.tacc.utexas.edu/~eijkhout/istc/istc.html) book by Victor Eijkhout